What are the different types of hair loss?

 What are the various non-surgical treatment options for hair loss?

 The various non-surgical treatment options for male pattern baldness are medications, low-level laser therapy, PRP (Platelet-rich plasma).
-The various medications used for male pattern baldness are Minoxidil, Finasteride and multivitamin capsules(contains B complex vitamins, lycopene, zinc sulphate and other antioxidants).
+The various medications used for male pattern baldness are Minoxidil, Finasteride and multivitamin capsules(contains B complex vitamins, lycopene, zinc sulphate and other antioxidants)

 Minoxidil is topically applied medication, it stimulates the hair follicles to grow and it is directly applied to the scalp.
-It slows hair loss and some men experience growth of new hair.
+It slows hair loss and some men experience the growth of new hair.
 However, hair loss usually returns if the medication is stopped.
 Finasteride is an orally taken medication that inhibits the production of the male hormone dihydrotestosterone.
 Like Minoxidil it slowers hair loss than actual new hair growth.
 It more effective than Minoxidil.
 Multivitamin medication along with antioxidants help in augmenting the immune system to prevent further hair loss.

 What are the complications associated with these medications?